AdobeDocs/document-services/src/pages/home/why-document.md

 ### From the leader

-- 25+ years of PDF expertise
+- 25+ years of PDF expertise.

-- Battle tested by 20M+ users
+- Battle tested by 20M+ users.

-- Innovating with AI/ML in digital documents powered by Adobe Sensei
+- Innovating with AI/ML in digital documents powered by Adobe Sensei.